danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 </plist>
 ```

-Since snippets are so powerful, I decided to automate how my team shares these
+Since snippets are powerful, I decided to automate how my team shares these snippets.
-snippets.
 It was very easy, since snippets are just text files.

-It therefore
-basically just involved setting up a shared folder with snippets files and
-writing a script that copies these files to the correct place.
+It therefore basically just involved setting up a shared folder with snippets files and writing a script that copies these files to the correct place.

-For my personal projects, I just added a snippet folder to a setup project that
-I have made public [here](https://github.com/danielsaidi/osx), then created
+For my personal projects, I just added a snippet folder to a setup project that I made public [here](https://github.com/danielsaidi/osx), then created a script that copies these files to the correct place.

-a script that copies these files to the correct place.
-It looks like this:
+The copy script looks like this:

 ```bash
 #!/bin/bash